hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 - PC (Windows, Linux) or Mac OS
 - Apple ID (Secondary / Throwaway Recommended)
 - USB Cable to connect your device (Lightning / USB C)
+- Full version of Geometry DAsh installed
+- An internet connection

+## Installing the Geode Launcher
+Before going further, download the latest release here: https://github.com/geode-sdk/ios-launcher/releases, if you are not **jailbroken** or don't plan on using the jailbroken version, download the latest **ipa** file.
+If you wish to use the tweak and have **TrollStore**, download the latest **tipa** file.

 ## Installing SideStore / AltStore
 > [!TIP]